OlaOlaoni/Blur-Detection/README.md

 * Google Colab

 #### What Next...
-* Build another app that give realtime feedback if an image is good or blurry
+* Build another app that give realtime feedback when an image is taken if it is good or blurry
 * Train on more image dataset